✓ Updated March 2026

 Best time: Oct-Mar

-natureEscape the main Taj complex and head to Mehtab Bagh, a Mughal-era garden across the Yamuna River, for a unique perspective of the Taj Mahal.
-This is the perfect spot to watch the sunset, with the monument silhouetted against the vibrant sky, offering a tranquil and less crowded alternative to the main site.
-Bring a picnic and enjoy the peaceful ambiance.
+natureEscape the main Taj complex and head to Mehtab Bagh, a Mughal garden across the Yamuna River, for a breathtaking sunset view of the monument.
+The soft evening light casts a magical glow on the Taj, offering a different, more relaxed perspective.
+Bring a picnic and enjoy the cooler evening air.

 Best time: Oct-Apr